 Please note that users will need to stop and restart their Cluster and Cluster Call databases after the upgrade to 11.4.
 This will allow Prognosis to pick up new data to be used in the new reports.
 Consideration should also be given to adjusting the wrapping size of these databases according to the needs of the environment.

-There are interesting items like in every new release of Prognosis.
-To never miss any enhancement that might be of insterest, you can go through at least the headings in the New and change features secion in each of the release notes to search for little gold nuggests like these to help you with your day-to-day management of Cisco UC system via Prognosis.
+There are interesting items like this in every new release of Prognosis.
+To ensure you never miss any enhancement that might be of interest, you can at least go through the headings in the New and Changed Features section in each of the release notes to search for little gold nuggests like these to help you with your day-to-day management of Cisco UC system via Prognosis.